Banner photo by Ruben Hopwood

 What do you mean you don’t take insurance?

-^Specific details of financial policies and payment responsibilities and expectations are provided to new clients at the time they contract for psychotherapy services and are part of the treatment agreement and registration packet.
+Detailed financial policies and payment responsibilities are provided to new clients as part of the registration materials and treatment agreement.

 How do Out-of-Network benefits work?